khtaho/Capstone_1/README.md

 ![Header](https://github.com/khtaho/Stock_Predictor/blob/master/accuracy.png "Header")

-The data was then converted to TFIDF and we applied several regression models to 2013-2014(2 years) of data.
-The above table shows that the best accuracy was at best 57%.
+The data was then converted to TFIDF and we applied several regression models to initially a year of data to 2 years worth of data.
+The above table shows that the best accuracy was at 57%.

 <br/>